-The 9th Annual Diversity in Research and Practice Conference will be calling for research papers and multi-modal presentations that examine the narratives of populations who often are not given the opportunity to voice their realities.
-We believe that collaboration and dialogue across disciplines and engaging various approaches of inquiry are essential to harnessing our capacity to be catalysts of change.
-Check back on updates about registration and related events soon!
+The 10th Annual Diversity in Research and Practice Conference calls for poster, paper, and multi-modal presentations that seek to expand the ways in which we think about marginalized populations in all experiences of human development.
+We believe that dialogue, collaboration across disciplines and engagement of various approaches of inquiry are essential to harnessing our capacity to be catalysts of change.